braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ![][1]{: style="max-width:85%"}

-As you’re building or editing your Canvas, if you ever wanted to switch back to Canvas V1, click **Switch to Canvas V1 Workflow** at the bottom of the Canvas composer or at the top of the Canvas builder.
+As you’re building or editing your Canvas, if you ever want to switch back to Canvas V1, click **Switch to Canvas V1 Workflow** at the bottom of the Canvas composer or at the top of the Canvas builder.

 {% alert note %}
 Switching from Canvas V2 to V1 is allowed only if you do not use Canvas V2 features.
-Switching from Canvas V1 to V2 will only work if there are no full steps in your Canvas.
+Switching from Canvas V1 to V2 will only work if there are no Full Steps in your V1 Canvas.
 {% endalert %}

 ## What will happen to my Canvases that I created using Canvas V1?

 All of your existing Canvases and the current version of Canvas (Canvas V1) will continue to exist and be supported by Braze.
 Customers who choose to join Canvas V2 for early access will have the option of creating a Canvas using either the Canvas V1 or V2 workflow.

-## What are the main differences of Canvas V2 compared to Canvas V1?
+## What are the main differences between Canvas V2 and Canvas V1?

 ### Canvas Step Toolbar